If your Applied Phlebotinum is broken, you can usually fix it by increasing the power.

 In a Garfield Christmas strip, Jon buys an electric rotating base for his Christmas tree because he wanted a little splash and dash.
 Garfield decides to give him more splash and dash by replacing the base with a blender set to liquify.

-The tinker gnomes from the Dragonlance campaign setting, creating absurdly large machines and devices that make a lot of noise and produce a lot of light, and are often ridiculously oversized for the tasks they're designed to do.
-In game terms, the larger a tinker gnome device, the more chance it has of actually working successfully.
+Dragonlance: The tinker gnomes from the campaign setting, creat large machines and devices that make a lot of noise and produce a lot of light, and are often oversized for the tasks they're designed to do.
+In game terms, the larger a tinker gnome device, the more chance it has of working successfully.

 The Empire of Warhammer.
 A lot of their gunpowder / steam technology is Dwarf technology with extra power; gattling cannons and rocket batteries are good examples.